-1. Begin with Prayer.
+1) Begin with Prayer.

 Prayer is often the missing element in Bible study.
 You are about to learn the most effective method of Bible study there is.
-Yet apart from the work of the Holy Spirit, that's all it will be-a method.
+But apart from the work of the Holy Spirit, that's all it will be - a method.

-2. Ask the 5 "W's" and an "H".
+2) Ask the 5 "Ws" and an "H."

-Ask the "5 W's and an H" As you study any passage of Scripture, train yourself to constantly ask: Who?
+As you study any passage of Scripture, train yourself to constantly ask: Who?
 What?
 When?
 Where?
 Why?
 How?
 These questions are the building blocks of precise observation, which is essential for accurate interpretation.

-3. Mark key words and phrases.
+3) Mark key words and phrases.